ankitects/anki-typecheck/README.md

 For more detailed license info and the full source tree, please see https://github.com/ankitects/anki

-To install these files, clone the tree and then run pip install on the anki and aqt .whl file matching the Anki version you wish to target.
+To install these files, clone the tree and then run pip3 install on the anki and aqt .whl file matching the Anki version you wish to target.